 What is the difference between Privacy Impact Assessment (PIA) and DPIA (Data Protection Impact Assessment)?

 To make it easy to read, PIA vs DPIA is differentiated in the context of GDPR.
-With GDPR, Data Protection Impact Assessment have replaced previously known as Privacy Impact Assessments, also known as PIAs.
+With GDPR, Data Protection Impact Assessment has replaced privacy Impact Assessments, also known as PIAs.
 Without GDPR, PIA is a process aimed at achieving privacy in an organisation.
 It could be a product launch, a new company offering or another project.

 PIA and DPIA are separate processes because the former deals with achieving privacy by design, and the latter deals with risks associated with the processing of personal data.